Naruto607/NooseMod/Readme.txt

 Notes for _hax (the first person who built this NooseMod Beta script):
 ====
-I kinda like this mod, but it's a pain in the ass telling that my latest game (GTA IV 1.0.7.0 and EFLC 1.1.2.0) do not support it anymore unless if I downgrade, which I have no idea where to start.
+I kinda like this mod, but it's a pain in the ass telling that my latest game (GTA IV 1.0.7.0 and EFLC 1.1.2.0) do not support it anymore unless if I downgrade,
+	(and using older version of SHDN) which I have no idea where to start.
 Also, it contains bugs based from the videos I saw.
 And the bad news is: your mod is never meant to be updated since it was released 8 years ago.
 I am updating this on my own, with the help of ILSpy, thanks to Aquilon96's idea on GTAGaming Forums that already closed.
 AND by placing it on LCPDFR API (plugin) since it's a part of policing.
 To note, I don't know how to PM you because GTAGaming has come to an end, and yet I haven't seen you talking for VERY LONG.